AdobeDocs/commerce-knowledge-base.en/help/how-to/general/allocate-more-space-for-mysql-in-magento-commerce-cloud.md

 ---
+description: This article provide instructions on how to allocate more space for MySQL in Adode Commerce on cloud infrastructure.
+labels: Magento Commerce Cloud,Magento Pro,Magento Starter,MySQL,Pro,Starter,how to,mysql disk space,space,Adobe Commerce,cloud infrastructure
 title: Allocate more space for MySQL in Adobe Commerce on cloud
-labels: Magento Commerce Cloud,Magento Pro,Magento Starter,MySQL,Pro,Starter,how to,mysql disk space,space,Adobe Commerce,cloud infrastructure
 ---

+# Allocate more space for MySQL in Adobe Commerce on cloud

 This article provide instructions on how to allocate more space for MySQL in Adode Commerce on cloud infrastructure.

 ## Allocate space on Starter plan and Pro plan Integration